Global Development Institute (GDI) Merit Awards

 For the last 60 years, The University of Manchester has been at the forefront of Development Studies and the GDI continues to drive forward new ideas promoting sustainable development and social justice for all.

-For the next academic year, we’re able to offer three fully-funded scholarships for resident citizens of Ghana or Kenya who have not previously studied outside Africa.
+For the next academic year, we’re able to offer three fully-funded scholarships for resident citizens of Ghana, Kenya, Ethiopia or Uganda who have not previously studied outside Africa.

 Applicants are required to:

-- be a resident citizen of Ghana or Kenya and have not previously studied outside Africa;
+- be a resident citizen of Ghana, Kenya, Ethiopia or Uganda and have not previously studied outside Africa;

 - hold a bachelor’s degree with an Upper Second Class Honours (2:1) classification or its international equivalent;